 Gender expectations also play in the distribution of youth who are Not in Employment Education or Training.
 The NEET rates for available countries in the Caribbean averages 25%, compared to 4% to 18% in Europe and Latin America.
 Looking deeper in the available NEET youth data for Barbados and Suriname showed that NEET males have lower academic achievements than women while most NEET women (20% in Barbados and 33% in Suriname) are more likely to be undertaking unpaid work, such as household and caring duties and pregnancy.

-Meshed together, hegemonic masculinity and economic inequalities are reinforcing gender disparities, impending the agency of men and women and reducing economic potentials.
+Meshed together, hegemonic masculinity and economic inequalities are reinforcing gender disparities, impeding the agency of men and women and reducing economic potentials.

 The bottom line is that manning up boys does not add value; its negative impact is reflected in recent data on Caribbean women and men with respect to employment trends, educational achievement, or professional development.